elvgarrui/blog/_posts/2021-11-9-fixing-a-bug-in-neutron.md

 Some tips regarding this environment:
 - **Don't shut off your VM.** There is not a clean way to restack Devstack after a reboot.
-Since the environment is only for testing and developing, there is also not a need to make it persistent, but it's something to bear in mind before powering off your host.
+Since the environment is only for testing and developing, there is also no need to make it persistent, but it's something to bear in mind before powering off your host.

 - **Take a snapshot a after a clean deploy.** Since you are going to manipulate this system heavily you might get to inconsistent states.
-It is also not recommended to stay in the same environment for months, and one of the points of Devstack is to have the latest updates from the projects, but keeping the same environment for one bug might save you time and a lot of headaches on your earlier contributions.
+It is also not recommended to stay in the same environment for months.
+One of the points of Devstack is to have the latest updates from the projects, but keeping the same environment for one bug might save you time and a lot of headaches on your earlier contributions.